Owen Sound: Health care

-Owen Sound is the seat of Grey Bruce Health Services and has the largest hospital (Owen Sound Hospital) in the Grey County and Bruce County region.
+Owen Sound is the seat of Bright Shores Health System and has the largest hospital in the Grey County and Bruce County region.

 Government

 Owen Sound is governed by the Owen Sound City Council, consisting of a mayor, deputy mayor, and seven councilors, all of whom are elected at-large.
-As of October 2022, the current mayor of Owen Sound is Ian Boddy and the current Deputy Mayor-elect is Scott Greig.
+As of October 2022, the current mayor of Owen Sound is Ian Boddy.

 Recreation

 The city is one of two (the other being Barrie) that are home to The Grey and Simcoe Foresters Primary Reserve Infantry regiment, as well as various cadet corps.

 The Owen Sound area has several waterfalls, some outside the city limits.
 They range from large, such as the 18 m high Inglis Falls created by the Sydenham River meeting the edge of the Niagara Escarpment to small, such as Weaver's Creek Falls; some are along hiking trails that range in difficulty from moderate to strenuous.
 Some of the hikes connect to the Bruce Trail.
 The Grey County tourist information office can provide maps for hikers.
 The two major parks in Owen Sound are Kelso Beach on Georgian Bay and Harrison Park.

 Some of the largest rainbow trout in the world have been caught in Owen Sound, and annual fishing derbies draw large participation from all over North America.

 Southeast of the city are several popular Ontario ski resorts, including Blue Mountain and Beaver Valley.
 The city and area also have numerous snowmobile trails.